STEM Learning Series

 Sponsored by

-On the last Sunday of each month, MODS offers FREE Sensory-friendly exploration and activities from 10 a.m. – 1 p.m., with the Museum opening early before regular hours, followed by 12:30 p.m.
-IMAX film.*
+Often on the last Sunday morning of each month, MODS offers FREE Sensory-friendly exploration and activities from 10 a.m. – 11:45 a.m., with the Museum opening early before regular hours.

 To create a supportive environment for individuals on the autism spectrum, theater lights will be turned up, sound levels lowered, and all films will be presented in 2D.
 No trailers will be shown.